grasshoff/philhistcomp/documentation/docs/project_disagreement/hcq_expressing_disagreement_in_abstracts.md

 The research objects are sentences from abstracts that can be grouped in pairs such that a sentence pair expresses disagreement.
 I will call such sentences *disagreement sentences*.
 Pairs of disagreement sentences that express disagreement I will call *disagreement pairs*.

 **Research question**
 What features do disagreement sentences have?
-How can they be assigned to disagreement pairs?
+How can they be arranged into disagreement pairs?
-(I have a hypothesis about what features disagreement sentences and have how they can be assigned to disagreement pairs.
+(I have a hypothesis about what features disagreement sentences have and how they can be arranged to disagreement pairs.
 My aim is to write a program (notebook) that can reliably find disagreement pairs.
 By this I hope to gain support for the hypothesis.
 I will come back to that later.)